Govt determined to get electoral reforms passed

-ISLAMABAD: The government is all set to present its electoral reforms package, rejected by the Senate standing committee, in the joint session of P where it has a simple majority.
+ISLAMABAD: The government is all set to present its electoral reforms package, rejected by the Senate standing committee, in the joint session of Pparliament where it has a simple majority.

 Even after the dismissal of the amendments by the Senate or its concerned committee, they can be taken to the joint sitting of the two Houses assembled together under the rules.